turbot/guardrails-docs/docs/runbooks/getting-started-gcp/create-calculated-exception/index.md

 ## Step 3: Attach the calculated policy to your GCP project

-To attach this policy to your GCP project, so it will apply to all buckets in the account, choose your project as the `Resource`.
+To attach this policy to your GCP project, so it will apply to all buckets, choose your project as the `Resource`.
 <p><img alt="gcp_attach_calc_policy_to_subscription" src="/images/docs/guardrails/runbooks/getting-started-gcp/create-calculated-exception/gcp-attach-calc-policy-to-subscription.png"/></p><br/>

 Then click `Create`.
 Guardrails takes you to the `Policy Setting` page.
 Choose the `Hierarchy` tab.